ikleni/NRG/index.md

 ## Schedule

 The slides of our meetings are uploaded below.
 Also, below you can view a tentative schedule of our future meetings.
-Feel free to send an email if you wish to participate!

 **First meeting - January, 18 : TBA**